GemTalk/Rowan/docs/Specification.md

  load: #('Seaside-Core')
 ```
 however it is not likely that you will end up with a cogent, functional unit.
-In Metacello functional units are defined by groups like the following:
+In Metacello functional units are defined by groups like the following (imperative) Metacello load expression:
 ```smalltalk
 Metacello new
  baseline:'Seaside3';